Abstract

 - Label the classes.

-The tool will classify drawings of faces into two groups or classes: happy faces and sad faces.
+The model will classify drawings of faces into two groups or classes: happy faces and sad faces.
 Rename class 1 as "Happy" and class 2 as "Sad."

 - Start the webcam for the "Happy" class by clicking the "Webcam" button.

-- Place a happy face drawing on a plain background like a sheet of colored construction paper, so the machine does not get distracted by the environment.
+- Place a happy face drawing on a plain background like a sheet of colored construction paper.

 - Hold the drawing close to the lens, so the drawing fills most of the space.